 var gr = new GlideRecord("table_name"); gr.addQuery("state", "closed"); gr.addQuery("category", "4ca01be0db31eb009540e15b8a961936"); gr.addNullQuery("user"); gr.query(); gr.setWorkflow(false); // Bypass business rules and workflows gr.deleteMultiple();

-Using setWorkflow(false) will also suppress update set tracking and cascade deletion.
+Using setWorkflow(false) will also suppress update set tracking.
 It is a good idea to use this when you do not need any of these engines and simply want the data deleted as quickly as possible.
 It is also good practice to add some logging to your script to make it easier to debug and evaluate results.
 You can put a script like this into a scheduled script execution job and run it on a schedule.
 You can even create custom UI actions on tables where bulk deletion based on certain logic will be a common end-user requirement.

 IMPORTANT: Never implement an untested script on a live production instance without thorough testing.
 Even a small mistake, such as an incorrectly spelled column name, can lead to unintended results.
 It is best to clone over a sandbox or testing instance to use for experimentation, where any lost data can easily be recovered by cloning again.

 Maintenance and Prevention

 Keeping your database as lean as possible will yield significant performance and usability benefits, allowing your data to be more accessible and more manageable.
 Having a well-disciplined strategy for retiring old data that satisfy compliance regulations while keeping your database fast will have a significant positive impact on your company's operations on the ServiceNow platform.